 Each newborn baby is carefully checked at birth for signs of problems or complications.
 The healthcare provider will do a complete physical exam that includes every body system.
 Throughout the hospital stay, doctors, nurses, and other healthcare providers continually look at the health of the baby.
 They are watching for signs of problems or illness.
-Assessment may include the following.
+Assessments may include the below.

 The Apgar score helps find breathing problems and other health issues.
 It is part of the special attention given to a baby in the first few minutes after birth.
 The baby is checked at 1 minute and 5 minutes after birth for heart and respiratory rates, muscle tone, reflexes, and color.
 A baby who needs help with any of these issues is getting constant attention during those first 5 to 10 minutes.
 In this case, the actual Apgar score is given after the immediate issues have been taken care of.